amrabdelmoghny/WFI32-IoT/README.md

 There is no permanent storage, or collection of the data published by the boards connected to the Microchip sandbox account.
 The full storage catalog of the AWS Cloud features, such as data storage/ retention, can be available to the user with use of the board once removed from the demo environment and the associated Device ID/Public Key has been migrated to a private account.

 #### Publishing Data to the AWS Cloud
 A MQTT PUBLISH packet is always sent to the MQTT broker using a specific topic.
-WFI32-IoT board publishes messages using the topic ‘{deviceID}/sensors’ in communication to the AWS Cloud.
+The WFI32-IoT board publishes messages using the topic ‘{deviceID}/sensors’ in communication to the AWS Cloud.
 The messages published on this topic contain the real-time data obtained from the on-board light and temperature sensors.
 It does not perform any averaging of data, which is done to allow instantly visible changes on the webpage.
 The frequency of sending a PUBLISH packet can be decided by the user application.
 The application is written such that the sensor data is published to the Cloud every one second.

 #### Viewing the published messages
 Once the board is connected to a Wi-Fi access point, and has established a socket connection to the Cloud, the WFI32-IoT webpage will show a real-time graph of the data captured from the on-board light and temperature sensors.
 Data is sent as a MQTT PUBLISH packet from the board to the cloud through a JSON object.